The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Step 8.
 Optional: Viewing Test Design Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open the final layout using KLayout.
-This will open the window of KLayout in editing mode ``-e`` with sky130 technology.
+On Linux, you can open the final layout of the test design using KLayout.
+This will open the window of KLayout in editing mode ``-e`` with the sky130A process.

 .. code-block:: console